giusgal/devops-e4l/Instructions.md

 # Instructions

+## Important
+1. Add the gitlab-runner to the docker group

 ## Set tls for docker registry on gitlab (to automate)
 1. Go inside the integration server VM
 1. Create a file `san.cnf` and paste the following content